MLB

 MLB History

-An agreement was reached in 1903 to play a World Series, which was a matchup of the champions from each league.
+In 1903, an agreement was reached to play a World Series, which was a matchup of the champions from each league.
 The National Commission was also established as the governing authority over MLB.
 The group was replaced with a single commissioner in 1921.
+This tradition has continued to this day, making the MLB one of the most popular sports leagues in the world.

 Conclusion